|

 to Allentown Shelter.
 I bopped into the shelter early (as expected),

-and walked the long, but fortunately not steep or too rocky path
+and walked the long, but fortunately not too steep or rocky path

-to the spring to stocked up.
-I filled the water sack that I carried
+to the spring to get stocked up.
+I filled the water

 so I would not have to return tomorrow morning before setting out.